WiproOpenSource/openbdre/metadata.md

 PROCESS_LOG

 Specific logs are registered in the process log table with respective process id and instance exec Id as instance_ref after its execution.
 For example, logs of Data Quality process and Import process.
 This log can be referenced later for further analysis.

+PROCESS_TEMPLATE

+A table which contains a standard template of the form process, from which more such processes can be created or existing such processes can be edited.

+PROPERTIES_TEMPLATE

+A table which contains properties for any associated process template.